Applying to Patricia D. Klingenstein Grants Program

 - (Optional) 1-5 photographs that illustrate the people served by your organization and the work and impact proposed in your application.

-If you have questions, contact Emilie Knight, the Foundation’s Director of Small Grants by emailing emilie.m.knight@gmail.com or by calling (207) 577-2488.
+If you have questions, contact Emilie Knight, the Foundation’s Director of Patricia D. Klingenstein Grants Program by emailing SHDFgrants@gmail.com.

 Grant Cycle Timeline